Thermodynamic Limit and Dispersive Regularisation in Matrix Models: Conclusions

+We have analysed the Hermitian matrix model with even degree of nonlinearity for which the order parameter of the model is obtained as a particular solution of the Volterra hierarchy.
+The critical properties of the model are obtained in terms of a solution to the continuum limit of Volterra hierarchy.
+We have shown that the chaotic behaviour observed in previous literature can be described as a dispersive shock propagating in the space of thermodynamic parameters.
+Also, the profile of the order parameter, specifically the form of the envelope, appears to be highly sensitive to the choice of the parameters $T_{2k}$.
+For instance, Fig.s~\ref{fig:mixC}, \ref{fig:mixD}, \ref{fig:mix2B} and~\ref{fig:mix2D} show the onset of dispersive shocks whose envelope displays very distinctive features.

-A detailed study of this intriguing behaviour will require the construction of the asymptotic genus expansion of the solution~\eqref{eqrecurrenceU} and Whitham's modulation theory for solutions of Eq.~\eqref{Todareduced}.
-We also point out that the rich phenomenology described reflects the fact that the dispersive shock given by the solution~\eqref{eqrecurrenceU} is an intrinsic multidimensional object arising form the simultaneous solution of equations of the hierarchy~\eqref{Todareduced}. \\ {\it Acknowledgements.} This work is dedicated to the memory of Boris Dubrovin (1950-2019) whose magnificent scientific foresight and generosity have inspired the original ideas of this research.
+A further detailed study of this intriguing behaviour will involve the construction of the asymptotic genus expansion of the solution~\eqref{eqrecurrenceU} and the Whitham modulation theory for solutions of related integrable hierarchy.
+We finally anticipate that the rich phenomenology described in this paper reflects the fact that the dispersive shock given by the solution~\eqref{eqrecurrenceU} is an intrinsic multidimensional object arising from the simultaneous solution of equations of the hierarchy~\eqref{Todareduced} in the continuum limit.
+In fact, the solution to the Volterra hierarchy~\eqref{Todareduced} satisfies the modified Kadomtsev-Petviashvili hierarchy similarly to how the solution of the Toda hierarchy satisfies the Kadomtsev-Petviashvili hierarchy.
+Hence, the description of the dispersive shock solution entails the development of the Whihtam modulation theory of a $2+1$-dimensional integrable dispersive equation.
+This further development is in progress and will be presented elsewhere~\cite{BBMP}.

+\textbf{Acknowledgements.} This work is dedicated to the memory of Boris Dubrovin (1950-2019) whose magnificent scientific foresight and generosity have inspired the original ideas of this research.
 Authors are grateful to The Leverhulme Trust RPG-2017-228 {\it Integrable Dressed Networks} for supporting this research project.